microsoft/lst-bench/README.md

 - **Task**: A task is a collection of SQL statements grouped together in a sequence of files.
 Each file represents a step or subtask within the overall task.

-- **Session**: A session refers to a series of tasks executed together.
+- **Session**: A session refers to a sequence of tasks.
 It represents a logical unit of work or a user session.

 - **Phase**: A phase consists of multiple concurrent sessions that need to be completed before proceeding to the next phase.
 Phases help simulate concurrent workload scenarios.